AbimbolaBukola/LITA_CAPSTONE_PROJECT/README.md

 ### Data Sources
 ---
-The primary source of data used here is Data Sales.xsl, which is open data that can be freely downloaded from an open source online or any other data repository site.
+The primary data source used here is Data Sales.xsl, which is open data that can be freely downloaded from an open source online or any other data repository site.

 ### Tools Used